rock-core/rock-and-syskit/source/syskit_runtime/event_loop.html.md

   component that is not configured.
 Connections are parallelized. _Rationale: the "components not configured" constraint ensures that we do not disrupt existing components before the rest of the network is ready to run_.
-- configure components in parallel.
+- configure components in parallel. _Rationale: the component configurations are standalone_.
-- apply all connection modifications (addition and removal, in parallel)
+- apply the remaining connection modifications (addition and removal, in parallel)
 - start components (in parallel)

 Components are stopped through Syskit's garbage collection mechanism.
+Connections are garbage collected when the corresponding component(s) are.

 All actions that involve a direct interaction with the component (sending the start command, writing properties, …) are done asynchronously in separate